Breakfast with a view at Quintanilha

 • France usually also has dinner later, but you can eat almost all day long at Disneyland and we didn’t have dinner at a restaurant in Bordeaux.
 Dinner in France is usually from 7pm.

-• Bring some small coins for toll roads, most in France and Spain can be paid with credit card, but a few not.
+• Bring some small coins for toll roads, most in France and Spain can be paid with credit card, but a few cannot.

 • For the North of Portugal you need to arrange a toll badge up front.
 You can’t pay them at the booth in either cash or credit card.
 We found out the hard way and opted for routes avoiding toll roads.